 Medial Collateral Ligament Injuries

 The medial collateral ligament (MCL) is one of the major ligaments of the knee.
-It connects the two bones of the knee (the femur and the tibia) and helps to stabilize the joint.
+It connects the two bones of the knee (the femur and the tibia) and helps to stabilise the joint.
 It is located on the side of the knee closest to your other leg (medial side).

 A moderate to severe amount of force is usually required to tear the MCL.
 Tears can be partial or full thickness (incomplete and complete).